Sarah-Bue/budget-buddy/README.md

 #### Personalization

 - In a new menu, users will be asked to define their own income and expense categories, rather than pick from a predefined list.
-- Users will be able to set monthly and / or category budgets.
+- Users will be able to set monthly and/or category budgets.
-- An intro screen might be added to ask users to input their name, which could then be used to address them throughout the program.
+- An intro screen might be added to ask users to input their names, which could then be used to address them throughout the program.

 #### GUI